dotnet/docs/docs/architecture/microservices/docker-application-development-process/docker-app-development-workflow.md

 This docker-compose.yml file is a simplified and merged version.
 It contains static configuration data for each container (like the name of the custom image), which is always required, and configuration information that might depend on the deployment environment, like the connection string.
 In later sections, you will learn how to split the docker-compose.yml configuration into multiple docker-compose files and override values depending on the environment and execution type (debug or release).

-The docker-compose.yml file example defines four services: the `webmvc` service (a web application), two microservices (`ordering.api` and `basket.api`), and one data source container, `sql.data`, based on SQL Server for Linux running as a container.
+The docker-compose.yml file example defines four services: the `webmvc` service (a web application), two microservices (`ordering-api` and `basket-api`), and one data source container, `sqldata`, based on SQL Server for Linux running as a container.
 Each service will be deployed as a container, so a Docker image is required for each.

 The docker-compose.yml file specifies not only what containers are being used, but how they are individually configured.
 For instance, the `webmvc` container definition in the .yml file: